Backcountry & Snow Safety

 KNOW BEFORE YOU GO – CHECK CURRENT TETON AVALANCHE CONDITIONS – JHAVALANCHE.ORG

 While snow safety and avalanche mitigation efforts help reduce the risk of avalanches, avalanches and snow slides may occur at ski areas inside and outside the posted boundaries.
 Avalanches are an inherent risk of the sport due to the nature of snow and its application on steep mountain terrain.
-If you're leaving the resort boundary, you must be educated on how to reduce the risk of injury or death from avalanches.
-Visit avalanche.org or contact Grand Targhee ski patrol for further information on the risks and prevention of avalanche-related injuries or death.
+If you're leaving the resort boundary, you must be educated on reducing the risk of injury or death from avalanches.
+Visit avalanche.org or contact Grand Targhee Ski Patrol for further information on the risks and prevention of avalanche-related injuries or death.

 AVALANCHE TERRAIN

 Grand Targhee Resort's surrounding backcountry is extreme terrain and contains numerous avalanche paths, cornices, and cliff areas.
 When travelling in the backcountry, there are many associated risks, including avalanches, getting lost, stuck, injured, or cliffed-out.
 Most avalanche fatalities occur in the backcountry.
 Outside the boundary, avalanches are not created by ski patrol with explosives.
 Instead, they are caused naturally and by people.
 Be aware of the hazard and read the Bridger Teton Avalanche Hazard Advisory before venturing into the backcountry.
 It's important to know that safety in the backcountry is not guaranteed, even when taking all the precautions.
-Backcountry Access Gates are equipped with a BCA Beacon Checker.
+Backcountry Access Gates are equipped with a Beacon Checker.
 Make sure you have fresh batteries and are transmitting.
-Look for these signs to find the solar-powered BCA Beacon Checker.
+Look for these signs to find the solar-powered Beacon Checker.
 Stop by Ski Patrol to ask questions about our Backcountry Access Policy or if you need further information.
-Patrol will periodically host Avalanche Awareness Sessions during the winter season.
-Please participate in an Avalanche class from American Avalanche Institute at American Avalanche Institute in Victor www.americanavalancheinstitute.com if you plan on going into the backcountry.

-This advisory is posted at Scotty's Gate and both patrol stations.
+This advisory is posted at all backcountry access gates and both patrol stations.
 It is also available online at www.jhavalanche.org, or you can call 307-733-2664.

 DESIGNATION OF BOUNDARY TYPES